Toyota KD engine: 2KD-FTV

 The pilot injection timing is 5-6 deg before TDC (dependent on the correction factor by the ECU) while the main injection timing is on the TDC.
 However, the pilot injection is repealed as the engine speed reaches 2200 rpm and above at low load conditions.
 This generation of 2KD-FTV engine produces 88 kW at 3600 rpm and the maximum torque is 325 Nm at 2000 rpm.

-This engine is used in the Toyota Hilux, Toyota Fortuner, Toyota Innova and Toyota Hiace.
-In some Central and South American countries, Toyota also offered this engine on the 2003-2006 4Runner in limited quantities.
+This engine is used in the Toyota Hilux, Toyota Fortuner, Toyota Dyna, Hino Dutro, Toyota Innova and Toyota Hiace.
+In some Central and South American countries, Toyota also offered this engine on the 2003–2006 4Runner in limited quantities.